i3t-tool/i3t/Source/DIWNE/Docs/docs.md

 	Main attributes:

-	- m_connectionPointDiwne : the point to/from which the link will be pulled (by default).
+	- m_connectionPoint : the point to/from which the link will be pulled (by default).

 - Link (see Link.h)